-7. U.S. SELLING RESTRICTIONS

-Regulation S Compliance Category 2; [TEFRA C/TEFRA D/TEFRA not applicable]

-8. OPERATIONAL INFORMATION

-ISIN: [•]

-Common Code: [•]

-CFI: [[See/[[include code], as updated, as set out on] the website of the Association of National

-Numbering Agencies (ANNA) or alternatively sourced from the responsible National Numbering Agency that assigned the ISIN/Not Applicable/Not Available] FISN: [[See/[[include code]], as updated, as set out on] the website of the Association of National Numbering Agencies (ANNA) or alternatively sourced from the responsible National Numbering Agency that assigned the ISIN/Not Applicable/Not Available] Names and addresses of additional Paying Agent(s) (if any): [•][Not Applicable] Any clearing system(s) other than Euroclear Bank SA/NV and Clearstream Banking S.A. and the relevant addressees and identification number(s): [Not Applicable/ give name(s) and number(s) and [addresses]] Delivery: Delivery [against/free of] payment 9.
-DISTRIBUTION (i) Method of distribution: [Syndicated/Non-syndicated] (A) If syndicated, names of Managers: [Not Applicable/[•]] (B) Stabilisation Manager(s) (if any): [Not Applicable/[•]] (ii) Prohibition of Sales to EEA and United Kingdom Retail Investors: [Applicable]/[Not Applicable] (iii) If non-syndicated, name of relevant Dealer: [Not Applicable/[•]]
+7. U.S. SELLING RESTRICTIONS Regulation S Compliance Category 2; [TEFRA C/TEFRA D/TEFRA not applicable] 8.
+OPERATIONAL INFORMATION ISIN: [•] Common Code: [•] CFI: [[See/[[include code], as updated, as set out on] the website of the Association of National Numbering Agencies (ANNA) or alternatively sourced from the responsible National Numbering Agency that assigned the ISIN/Not Applicable/Not Available] FISN: [[See/[[include code], as updated, as set out on] the website of the Association of National Numbering Agencies (ANNA) or alternatively sourced from the responsible National Numbering Agency that assigned the ISIN/Not Applicable/Not Available] Names and addresses of additional Paying Agent(s) (if any): [[•]/Not Applicable] Any clearing system(s) other than Euroclear Bank SA/NV and Clearstream Banking S.A. and the relevant addressees and identification number(s): [Not Applicable/give name(s) and number(s) and [addresses]] Delivery: Delivery [against/free of] payment 9.
+DISTRIBUTION (i) Method of distribution: [Syndicated/Non-syndicated] (A) If syndicated, names of Managers: [Not Applicable/[•]] (B) Stabilisation Manager(s) (if any): [Not Applicable/[•]] (ii) Prohibition of Sales to EEA Retail Investors: [Applicable/Not Applicable] (iii) Prohibition of Sales to United Kingdom Retail Investors: [Applicable/Not Applicable] (iv) If non-syndicated, name of relevant Dealer: [Not Applicable/[•]]

-[PROHIBITION OF SALES TO EEA AND UNITED KINGDOM RETAIL INVESTORS - The Notes are not intended to be offered, sold or otherwise made available to and should not be offered, sold or otherwise made available to any retail investor in the European Economic Area ("EEA") or in the United Kingdom.
+[PROHIBITION OF SALES TO EEA RETAIL INVESTORS - The Notes are not intended to be offered, sold or otherwise made available to and should not be offered, sold or otherwise made available to any retail investor in the European Economic Area ("EEA").
 For these purposes, a retail investor means a person who is one (or more) of: (i) a retail client as defined in point (11) of Article 4(1) of Directive 2014/65/EU (as amended, "MiFID II"); or (ii) a customer within the meaning of Directive (EU) 2016/97 (the "Insurance Distribution Directive"), where that customer would not qualify as a professional client as defined in point (10) of Article 4(1) of MiFID II; or (iii) not a qualified investor as defined in the Prospectus Regulation.
-Consequently, no key information document required by Regulation (EU) No 1286/2014 (the "PRIIPs Regulation") for offering or selling the Notes or otherwise making them available to retail investors in the EEA or in the United Kingdom has been prepared and therefore offering or selling the Notes or otherwise making them available to any retail investor in the EEA or in the United Kingdom may be unlawful under the PRIIPs Regulation.]
+Consequently, no key information document required by Regulation (EU) No. 1286/2014 (the "PRIIPs Regulation") for offering or selling the Notes or otherwise making them available to retail investors in the EEA has been prepared and therefore offering or selling the Notes or otherwise making them available to any retail investor in the EEA may be unlawful under the PRIIPs Regulation.]